christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 namesake after killing his brother (this also mirrors the biblical account of Cain and Abel).

 Mithridates VI, king of Pontus, was the father of both Pharnaces II and Dynamis (Cleopatra).
-Pharnaces II was born around the same time as Julius Caesar and Asander.
-So, if Asander was Pharnaces II then he was married to his sister (this would also make his Ptolemaic identity Ptolemy XIV).
+Pharnaces II was Ptolemy XIV Cleopatra's brother-uncle, or wa she Ptolemy X Alexander II her uncle-husband?

-Asander (Pharnaces II?) beat Mithridates Chrestus (his uncle) in battle to become King of Bosphorus.
+Asander beat Mithridates Chrestus (his uncle) in battle to become King of Bosphorus.
 After Mithridates Chrestus's loss to Asander he was imprisoned and executed by his elder brother, Mithridates VI Eupator, who had previously beat him in war.

 ![Fig.1.6](/images/PtolemyXAlexanderII.jpg){:width="400px"}